 Theories employing possible worlds terminology have been found to be very useful in philosophy, e.g. when engaging in thought experiments; distinguishing various claims in metaphysics, or in the philosophy of language, mind, knowledge or ethics; and in areas other than philosophy, like linguistics, modal logic, and probability theory.
 Many have found the status of these worlds and their contents to be puzzling, to say the least.
 What are they?
 Where, if anywhere, are they supposed to be?
 How are we supposed to discover facts about them?
 Isn’t it extravagant to believe that just because a situation is possible, it must in some sense exist?
 Modal fictionalists take theories committed to the existence of possible worlds, merely hypothetical situations, non-actual but possible objects etc. to be strictly and literally false, and so they avoid the problems of believing in possible worlds.
 Nevertheless, they claim, they can enjoy the benefits of using these seemingly problematic theories.

-Modal fictionalism should be of interest to those concerned with the metaphysics of modality, since theories committed to the literal existence of possible worlds (and, even more worryingly, the literal existence of merely possible objects ‘contained’ in these worlds) come at a cost, both to economy and to many people's intuitions.
+Modal fictionalism should be of interest to those concerned with the metaphysics of modality, since theories committed to the literal existence of possible worlds (and, even more worryingly, the literal existence of merely possible objects ‘contained’ in these worlds) come at a cost, both to economy and to many people’s intuitions.
 But it is, or should be, of wider interest as well, since it is one of the most discussed applications of a fictionalist treatment of abstract objects, along with mathematical fictionalism.
 Lessons learned in the case of modal fictionalism can hopefully be applied to other areas in which we may wish to evade literal theoretical commitments.
+Modal fictionalism continues to be an active topic of research and debate, and as well as dozens of papers supporting or criticising modal fictionalism, there is even a published monograph on the topic (Warzoszczak 2014).

 - 1. Types of Modal Fictionalism